redux-observable/redux-observable/docs/recipes/Cancellation.md

 Sometimes you want to not only cancel a side effect (such as an AJAX call), _but also_ do something else, like emit a totally different action.

 You can achieve that using the aptly named [`race`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-race) operator.
 It allows you to literally "race" between streams; whichever one emits a value first wins!
-The losing streams are unsubscribed, cancelling any operation they were performing.
+The losing streams are unsubscribed, canceling any operation they were performing.

 For example, let's say that we make an AJAX call when someone dispatches `FETCH_USER`, but if someone dispatches `FETCH_USER_CANCELLED` we cancel that pending AJAX request and instead emit a totally different action - in this case, to increment a counter: